List of Neighbours characters introduced in 1986

 Neighbours is an Australian television soap opera that was first broadcast on 18 March 1985.
 The following is a list of characters that first appeared in the serial in 1986, by order of first appearance.
 All characters were introduced by the show's executive producer Reg Watson.
 The 2nd season of Neighbours began airing from 20 January 1986.
 The episode marked the first appearances of Zoe Davis, Madge Mitchell and Mike Young.
 Clive Gibbons and Nikki Dennison also arrived in January.
 Rosemary Daniels began appearing from February, while Nikki's mother, Laura, made her debut in March.
 The following month saw the first appearances of Jack Lassiter, Charlene Mitchell and Nell Mangel.
-Madge's brother, Tom Ramsay, arrived in May and Sue Parker debuted in June.
-July saw the first appearances from Jane Harris and Sam Cole.
+Madge's brother, Tom Ramsay, arrived in May, along with Debra Fleming.
+Sue Parker debuted in June, while July saw the first appearances from Jane Harris and Sam Cole.
 Sam's mother, Susan, arrived the following month, along with Dan Ramsay.
 Ruth Wilson and Edna Ramsay debuted in September.
 Warren Murphy was introduced in October.

 Zoe Davis

-Zoe Davis, played by Ally Fowler, made her first screen appearance on 20 January 1986.
+Zoe Davis, played by Ally Fowler, made her first appearance on 20 January 1986.
 Fowler joined the cast shortly after producers decided to add several new cast members, in a bid to improve the serial.
-Zoe is described as being "fickle and unpredictable to an incredible degree", she is also blunt with a sharp wit.
 Zoe was described by James Oram, author of Neighbours: Behind the scenes, as being "fickle and unpredictable to an incredible degree", she is blunt and has a sharp wit.
 Josephine Monroe, who wrote The Neighbours Programme Guide, noted that Zoe was both "charming and infuriating".
 Zoe was an old school friend of Daphne Lawrence (Elaine Smith) and she came to Erinsborough for her wedding to Des Clarke (Paul Keane).
 She later developed a relationship with the much older Jim Robinson (Alan Dale), which shocked the other Ramsay Street residents.

 Madge Mitchell

-Madge Mitchell, played by veteran actress Anne Charleston, made her first screen appearance on 20 January 1986.
+Madge Mitchell, played by veteran actress Anne Charleston, made her first appearance on 20 January 1986.
 The character was introduced as Max Ramsay's (Francis Bell) elder sister.
 Max found Madge to be "formidable" and never won when she was around.
 Hilary Kingsley, author of Soap Box, stated that Madge was "loud, but likeable, meddlesome but cuddlesome, she has an opinion on everyone, ridiculous often but usually right."
 Madge went back to using her maiden name to avoid being associated with her ex-husband's debts.
 She is the mother of Charlene (Kylie Minogue) and Henry (Craig McLachlan).
 Madge's childhood sweetheart, Harold Bishop, (Ian Smith), was later introduced to Neighbours and he and Madge were later married.
 Charleston quit Neighbours in 1992, but when she suffered financial difficulties, she returned in 1996.
 She quit the serial once again in 2001.